 Skip to content

 There is a new, more convenient way to apply for your South African passport in Germany.
-In addition to the traditional route through the Embassy in Berlin or the Consulate in Munich, you can submit your application through the company VFS Global.
+In addition to the traditional route through the Consulate in Munich, you can submit your application through the company VFS Global.
 For an additional service fee, you can now:

 This is a modern touch to the old process, designed to make life abroad a little easier.